Everest Base Camp Trek in November – A Complete Guide

 Altitude Acclimatization

-Rest at a higher altitude and acclimatize your system so as to anticipate the probable low oxygen level before you decide to begin your trekking mission.
-The level of acclimatization is important during the trek around the Everest Base Camp, which the Everest Base Camp elevation is located at 5,364 meters.
+Rest at a higher altitude and acclimatize your system to anticipate a possible low-oxygen level before you begin your trekking mission.
+The level of acclimatization is important during the trek around Everest Base Camp, where the elevation is 5,364 meters.

 Also, if you are wondering about the right equipment for high-altitude trekking, don’t worry—we’ve got your back.